Indonesian aircraft was new, fell out of a clear sky minutes after take-off

-PAKISJAYA, Indonesia, Oct 29 (Reuters) - Fishermen Budi and Gauk left home an hour before dawn on Monday and, with prawn nets stowed on their shallow teak boat, they headed out in a becalmed sea off the coast northeast of Jakarta in clear weather.
+PAKISJAYA, Indonesia (Reuters) - Fishermen Budi and Gauk left home an hour before dawn on Monday and, with prawn nets stowed on their shallow teak boat, they headed out in a becalmed sea off the coast northeast of Jakarta in clear weather.

 About the same time, on the other side of the Indonesian capital, passengers were checking in for Lion Air flight JT610.